JesacaLin/opia/README.md

 Opia was developed as part of the GitHub Universe 2023 Cloud Skills Challenge.
 This challenge provided the perfect opportunity to combine my passion for AI and creativity, resulting in a unique application that showcases the power of Azure AI.

-## Get Started (Optional)

-Instructions on running the project locally can be included here if your project is open-source and intended for developers.

 ## Tech Stack:

 - **Azure AI Vision**